Skip To Main Content

 • 10 Payment Plan, for those who choose to pay their bills automatically through ACH.
 Payments are drafted on the 15th or 30th of June, July, August, September, October, November, January, February, March, and April.

-Tuition and other payments can be made by check, wire transfer or by credit card using our online system.
+Tuition and other payments can be made using the online FACTS Tuition Payment portal where families can pay by online debit, or by credit card.
+Families can also make send a check payment to the School office or using our online system.
 Most major credit cards are accepted, as well as debit cards.
 Additional fees apply.
 The Business Office can also setup an automatic draft on your checking or savings account.
 Contact the Business Office for more information (804.266.2494 x2233).